nuejs/www/docs/tutorials/build-a-simple-spa.md

   </head>

   <body>
-    <nue-island island="app"></nue-island>
+    <div is="app"></div>
   </body>
 </html>
 ```

-Nue generates a basic HTML skeleton, sets up hot-reloading, and inserts a placeholder element in our reactive single-page app, called simply the "app".
+Nue generates a basic HTML skeleton, sets up hot-reloading, and inserts a Web Components compatible placeholder element in our reactive single-page app, called simply the "app".